Emma Beth McGinty, PhD

 MS , Columbia University Teachers College , 2006

 Emma “Beth” McGinty, PhD, MS: My research focuses on how health and social policies affect mental health and substance use.
-I have two primary areas of research interest.
-First, I study policy issues at the intersection of criminal justice policy, mental health policy, and substance use policy.
-For example, I am interested in how policies to prevent people with serious mental illness from having guns affect stigma, mental health treatment seeking, and gun violence; how health and criminal justice policies can reduce non-medical use of prescription pain medications; and how illegal drug markets affect community violence.
+I am particularly interested in studying issues at the intersection of healthcare and social policy.
+One of my primary research interests is integration of behavioral, somatic and social services for people with mental illness and addiction.
+I also study policy issues at the juncture of behavioral health and criminal justice policy.
+For example, I am interested in state-level efforts to enroll justice-involved populations in Medicaid; how policies to prevent people with serious mental illness from having guns affect stigma, mental health treatment seeking, and gun violence; how health and criminal justice policies can reduce non-medical use of prescription pain medications; and how illegal drug markets affect community violence.

 Honors and Awards